mastodon/blog/README.md

 The blog is built with Hugo, a static site generator.

-Contributions are limited to the core Mastodon project team.
+Content contributions are limited to the core Mastodon project team.